heremaps/gluecodium/docs/lime_idl.md

     one-to-one correspondence between IDL types and "external" C++ types is supported.
     * **getterName**, **setterName**: marks a field in a struct type that is already marked as external to be accessed through given getter/setter functions instead of directly in C++.
+  * **java**: describes "external" behavior for Java.
+Currently only supported for structs and enums.
+Supported value names:
+    * **name**: *mandatory value*.
+Specifies a full Java name for the pre-existing type (i.e. including package names and names of outer classes, as it would appear in an `import` statement).
+    * **getterName**, **setterName**: marks a field in a struct type that is already marked as external to be accessed through given getter/setter functions instead of directly in Java.

 ### Type references